Hadi-Khatib/digital-content-verification/Guide.md

 photo - last program opened - Maybe image was resized.

 There's a different technique to analyse an image which is called ELA (error-level analysis).
 It's a forensic method to identify portions of an image with a different level of compression.
+You can do this through a website called fotoforensics.com

- or its metadata, visit fotoforensics.com FotoForensics is a toolbox that provides a suite of photo analysis tools.
+FotoForensics is a toolbox that provides a suite of photo analysis tools.
 The public site (which he used) permits viewing metadata, visualizing the JPEG error level potential, and identifying the last-saved JPEG quality.
 FotoForensics is that it does not draw any conclusions.
 Nothing says "it's photoshopped" or "it's real".
 The website highlights artifacts that may not be otherwise visible in the picture.

 Photo - from Gabi